AliAlmasi/Persian_WEEB-Shop/README.md

 # Persian_WEEB-Shop
-## just a project for school.
+## Just a project for school.

-use any web development environment (like wamp)
+Use any web development environment (like WAMP)
+Thanks to Mr. Rahimian